Stencyl/stencylpedia/chapter-4/customizing-actors.md

 > **Note:** As always, these explanations are for learning purposes.
 You’ll need to tweak the approach to fit your game's needs.

-1. Download the [Customizing Actors](http://static.stencyl.com/pedia2/ch4/customize/Switches.zip) project.
-Import it using File > Import Game and open it up.
+1. Download the [Customizing Actors](http://static.stencyl.com/pedia2/ch4/customize/Switches.stencyl) project.
+Import it using **File > Import Game...** and open it up.

 2. Open the main scene.